Undulated Cory

 Water Quality: Cooler sub-tropical tolerances than usual: thrives at 20-25°C (68-77°F).
 The pH gently fluctuates from weakly acidic to neutral (6.0 - 7.2), with low GH (2-12).
 A drastic requirement is the total absence of pollutants (nitrites lethal in 24h), guaranteed by manic siphonings.

-Compatibility and Tankmates: Peaceful to the extreme.
+Compatibility and Cohabitation: Peaceful to the extreme.
 Wonderful supporting character for tanks populated only by small fast dither fish (Nannostomus, Boraras, small Tetras).
 Strictly forbidden housing with angular Loaches or massive Cichlid bottom devourers.

-Aquarium Reproduction: Obtained by biologically "shocking" the parents through copious cold osmotic inflows following long hyper-protein meals.
+Aquarium Breeding: Obtained by biologically "shocking" the parents through copious cold osmotic inflows following long hyper-protein meals.
 T-position and gluing of eggs in clusters on every smooth flat surface: eggs to be removed promptly to stem the parental cannibalistic consumption.

 Risks and Diseases: Very fragile fish, ruinously atrophies its short barbels contracting oral mycotic infections if placed on abrasive rocks or non-rounded silica.
 Hypersensitive and at risk of death with any medicinal compound based on Copper or Malachite Green.